Experimental fiction: 4,576 words: approx. 30 minutes

 “Pretty name, Lina.
 I like it.
 How old are you?”
 He strode to the edge of the hole, carrying the shovel.

 “Five and a half.
 I’ll be six pretty soon.
 I’m going to have a Princess Elsa birthday party.”
 A little smile tugged at one corner of her mouth.
 She came over and peered into the hole as if considering how hard it would be to jump in and back out.
 Finally she slid in instead of jumping.
-She turned around, her eyes moistening with tears.
+She turned around, her eyes moistening.
 “My dress is all dirty now.
-I’ll get into trouble with Mommy.”
+I’ll get into trouble with Mommy and Daddy.”

 When he stuck out his hand, she placed hers in his.
 He pulled her light frame out of the hole.